-Conveniently located an hour north of Phoenix and just 20 minutes south of Sedona lies Cliff Castle Casino, voted Arizona’s Number 1 Casino a straight EIGHTEEN years in a row.*
+Conveniently located an hour north of Phoenix and just 20 minutes south of Sedona lies Cliff Castle Casino Hotel, voted Arizona’s Number 1 Casino a straight NINETEEN years in a row.*

 We have many fun options for the entire family, including a 20-lane bowling center, arcade, gift shop, live entertainment, and a Kids Quest supervised child care center.
-We offer an array of dining choices, such as Mountain Springs Buffet, Johnny Rockets and Storytellers Gourmet Steakhouse.
-Our Hotel is the perfect hub for your weekend getaway or extended vacation.
-And development of a second hotel is underway.
-The new hotel will feature 122 luxury suites, king rooms, double-queen rooms, a pool, multi-purpose event center, coffee shop, retail outlet and 300 space parking garage.
+We offer an array of dining choices, such as Mountain Springs Buffet, Johnny Rockets and Storytellers.
+Our NEW 6-story, 122-room Hotel is the perfect hub for your weekend getaway or extended vacation.
+Choose from luxury suites, king rooms and double-queen rooms for your stay.
+We also have ADA-compliant rooms featuring the same level of luxury.
+The Hotel features an indoor pool, multi-purpose event center, coffee shop, retail outlet and 300-space parking garage.

 We are just a short drive from ancient Native American ruins, trout fishing, golf courses, wineries, and countless other popular activities and destinations.
 Let us show you why we are The Perfect Place to Play.

 To book a hotel room please call 1.800.381.SLOT or click on the “Accommodations” link at the top of the page.